FHRAI Hosts HR Summit on Hospitality Careers in New Delhi

 The HR Summit successfully brought together key stakeholders to address some of the most pressing challenges facing the hospitality industry today.
 The discussions highlighted the importance of collaboration between industry leaders, educational institutions, and government bodies to create sustainable career opportunities and a well-trained workforce.
 As the hospitality sector continues to grow, the need for a skilled and motivated workforce has never been more crucial.
 FHRAI, together with NCHMCT and HRANI, is committed to driving these efforts forward, ensuring that the future of the industry remains bright and full of opportunity for all professionals.

-hospitality FHRAI HR Summit
+FHRAI hospitality HR Summit